aletheon/eleutherios-website/README.md

 iv.  firebase deploy --only functions
 ```

-If you want to modify the behavior of the functions then you can test it on your firebase server first, before you check it into the master.

 ### 3. Setup firebase

 It's important to setup your firebase backend to work with the source code.